 Biological classification-Five Kingdom System

 First of all, Aristotle attempts a scientific basis for classification.
 Aristotle used simple morphological characters to classify plants into trees, shrubs, and herbs.
-He also divided animals on the basis of red blood containing (enaima) and one which had not red blood (anaima).
+He also divided animals on the basis of red blood (enaima) and one which did not have red blood (anaima).

 Two kingdom classification

-It was introduced by Carolus Linnaeus in the 20th century.
-Linnaeus introduced Two Kingdom classification system as Plantae and Animalia, it just divides plants animals, did not distinguish eukaryotes, prokaryotes, unicellular or multicellular.
-The two-kingdom system was inadequate as many organisms did not fit in either category.
+Two kingdoms classification was introduced by Carolus Linnaeus in the 20th century.
+Linnaeus introduced the Two Kingdom classification system as Plantae and Animalia, it just divides plants, and animals and does not distinguish between eukaryotes, prokaryotes, unicellular, or multicellular.
+The two-kingdom system was inadequate as many organisms did not fit into either category.

 Three Kingdom System